xsmclch/mycs/README.md

 -------------------------

 2024/03/10 Setup this repository.
 (I am still a freshman 😊)

+2024/03/22 Finish learning basic datastructure and algorithm.
+Start learning computer network and OS.